LauraAshleigh/RockPaperScissors/README.md

 # RockPaperScissors
-An online game of rock paper scissors versing the computer
+An online game of rock paper scissors versing the computer.
+Coded using HTML, CSS and JavaScript.
+Open index.html file to play.